-Our mission is to develop and retain the best and brightest talent from diverse backgrounds, and we strive for transparency and accountability to remove barriers so that each and every employee can bring their full self to work.
+Our mission is to develop and retain the best and brightest talent from diverse backgrounds.
+We strive for equitable treatment and in doing so, remove barriers and level the playing field so that each and every employee has the opportunity to be successful in their role.
 We regularly scrutinize our job descriptions, education and experience requirements, and physical demands to ensure we are not creating any unnecessary barriers for qualified applicants.
 Annually, the People Operations team reviews and enhances our policies, processes, and benefits to address a variety of opportunities including, but not limited to, universal parental leave, transgender workplace transition guidance and a gender-neutral dress code.

-In order to foster a culture of inclusion, Privia is focused on strategic objectives.
 We champion and seek to continually improve the representation of all members of the populations we serve within our workforce.
-We provide all of our employees with the tools, resources, and accommodations they need to be successful, and we have cultivated an inclusive work environment that encourages creativity and innovation.
+We provide all of our employees with the tools, resources, and accommodations they need to be successful, and we have cultivated an inclusive work environment that values this representation and encourages creativity and innovation.